marklogic/marklogic-kubernetes/README.md

 # Upgrades

+MarkLogic Kubernetes Helm chart will be released in MAJOR, MINOR or PATCH form.
+Major releases may include breaking changes and new features that require configuration changes in values.yaml file.
+So it's always recommended to go through the changes in the release and test the upgrade on a non production environment.
+Minor and Patch release will inlude bug fixes and non-breaking changes.

 Before you begin, following are some recommendations for upgrade procedures:
 * Make sure to have the latest version of Helm installed on your machine.
 * Avoid using --reuse-values option with helm upgrade to ensure the changes in new values.yaml from updated chart is merged into your release.